boyski/pmaudit/README.md

     $ cd sub/dir && pmaudit ... -- make ...       # BAD
     $ pmaudit ... -- make -C sub/dir ...          # GOOD

+since the default watch location is the current working directory.

 ### Atimes Not Updated Due to Mount Settings

 This is a big one but the tools run a test to detect it.
-System admins often turn off atime updating on NFS as a performance enhancer.
+System admins may turn off atime updating on NFS as a performance enhancer.
 This is really a system admin issue, not something the script can deal with, so it just dies when atimes aren't behaving.
 Consider asking system (NFS) administrators to use the relatively new "relatime" feature rather than turning off atime updates altogether.
+Fortunately relatime is a default mount option in modern Linux.

 ### Weak Granularity of File Timestamps

 Another common issue.
 Some filesystems still record only seconds or milliseconds and the resulting roundoff errors can lead to bogus results.
-This technique works best on high-resolution filesystems such as Linux ext4 which records nanoseconds.
+The pmaudit technique works best on high-resolution filesystems such as Linux ext4 which records nanoseconds.

 ### Difference From Traditional Dependency Generation